hoangduytran/blender-manual/manual/editors/video_sequencer/sequencer/sidebar/strip.rst

    :Panel:     :menuselection:`Sidebar --> Strip --> Color`

 Saturation
-   Increase or decrease the saturation of an image.
+   Adjusts the vividness of colors in the image.
 Multiply
    Multiplies the colors by this value.
-This will increases the brightness.
+This will increase the brightness.
 Multiply Alpha
-   Multiply alpha along with color channels.
+   Multiply alpha along with color channels when using the *Multiply* option.
 Convert to Float
    Converts input to float data.